biocorecrg/master_of_pores/docs/tutorial.rst

 .. code-block:: console

-   nextflow run mop_preprocess.nf -with-docker -params-file params.yaml
+   nextflow run mop_preprocess.nf -with-docker -params-file params.yaml -profile local

 You will get this as output.